 4. Does it cost money to host a house concert?

 Yes and no. There is no outright cost to host a concert, but as a traveling artists I request that hosts ask their guests to come expecting to give a suggested donation.
 Many house concert hosts have a basket by the door with a sign.
-They often “interrupt” the performance near the end of the evening, give a brief spiel asking their guests to “support the artist”, and then proceed to “pass the hat” as the set continues.
+They often "interrupt" the performance near the end of the evening, and intentionally invite guests to contribute into the hat that is then passed around the room.

 5. Can I book your band or duo for my house concert.